 No appointment is needed for COVID-19 Vaccination in the North Georgia Health District at Public Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties.
 There is NO cost to clients, regardless of healthcare coverage.
 No identification is required.
 Please visit the North Georgia health District website for further information.

 Georgia Department of Public Health COVID Vaccination Site Location Tool has launched a COVID Vaccination Site Location tool on their website.

 Who is currently eligible for the COVID-19 vaccine in Georgia?

-Beginning March 25, 2021, all Georgians age 16 and older will be eligible to receive the COVID-19 vaccine.
+All Georgians age 12 and older will be eligible to receive the COVID-19 vaccine.